reinierdevalk/abtab/README.md

 ### 3. Confirming installation
 Once GNU `getopt` is installed, repeat Step 1. **On Windows**, if the output does not show the version you just installed, you must add the installation path to the system `PATH` (preferred; see [Adding an installation path to the system `PATH`](#adding-an-installation-path-to-the-system-PATH)) or create a symlink to the executable (alternative option; see [Creating a symlink](#creating-a-symlink)). **On macOS**, it is recommended not to do this: if GNU `getopt` is made the default `getopt` by adding it to the system `PATH`, scripts that rely on BSD `getopt` may not work anymore on your machine. `abtab` has a built-in mechanism that selects the `getopt` version based on the operating system that it detects, and that ensures that on macOS, the default BSD `getopt` is bypassed in favour of GNU `getopt`.

->:warning: **Note for macOS users**
-In the unlikely case where `brew --prefix gnu-getopt` returns a path that is neither `/opt/homebrew/opt/gnu-getopt` nor `/usr/local/opt/gnu-getopt` (the typical installation paths), you must note it down -- you will need it again during the installation of `abtab`.

 ## Python
 ### 1. Verifying installation